DubiousDuo/VR-Emulator-Driver---SkyrimVR-Devkit/README.md

 ---

 *"Wow!
 I don't have to put the damn headset on every time I want to test a Papyrus script change!!!!"*

+---

+Note: This release includes a portable, renamed copy of the AutoHotkey interpreter engine, which is distributed under the GNU General Public License v2.
+The original, unmodified source code for the AutoHotKey engine can be found at "https://github.com/autohotkey/autohotkey"